-With lockdown set to continue for now, it isn't just humans and their dogs looking to be out and about more for their daily exercise.
-Around April time, Adders are beginning to wake up and enjoy some of the warmer weather too.
+It isn't just us and our dogs looking to be out and about more in the warmer weather.
+Around April time, Adders are beginning to wake up and enjoy some of the sunnier days too.

 Adders ( Vipera berus berus)